ogeconsults/Proposal-Rank/README.md

 # Proposal-Rank
-Proposal bank is an oracle network smart contract that brings external data onto the Stacks blockchain.
+Proposal rank is an oracle network smart contract that brings external data onto the Stacks blockchain.